LaunchCodeEducation/java-web-development/src/chapters/auth/studio.rst

    #.
 Create a method next that checks a given path against the values in the whitelist.
    #.
 Update ``preHandle`` with a call to this method.

       #.
-Before looking for session and user status, add a conditional that checks the path of the current
+Before looking for session and user status, add a conditional that checks the whitelist status
-         re
+         of the current request object.

-19.5.3.
-Registering the Filter With Spring
+#.
+Register the filter with Spring

+   #.
+Create a class called ``WebApplicationConfig``